alecholmez/Image-Comp/README.md

 -   GIF

 ## Getting Started
-This program will compress a file with the specific amount of compression (Currently slow).
+This program will compress a file with the specified amount of compression.

 To run the program, follow these steps:
 ```bash